v-ramesh/project-cleaningdata-coursera/README.md

 Dataset" (that has files "features.txt" and "activity_labels.txt", and subfolders "test" and "train").
-2. The run\_analysis.R file resides at the same level as the folder "UCI HAR Dataset", i.e., both the run\_analysis.R file and the folder UCI HAR Dataset belong to the same folder (the run\_analysis.R file should not be inside the UCI HAR Dataset folder, for example).
+2. The run\_analysis.R file resides at the same level as the folder "UCI HAR Dataset", *i.e.*, both the run\_analysis.R file and the folder UCI HAR Dataset belong to the same folder (the run\_analysis.R file should not be inside the UCI HAR Dataset folder, for example).
-3. On your R console, you have set the working directory (e.g., using setwd()) to the one where both the R script and the UCI HAR Dataset folder reside.
+3. On your R console, you have set the working directory (*e.g.*, using setwd()) to the one where both the R script and the UCI HAR Dataset folder reside.

 ## Understanding the R script

 A description of the script in the file **run\_analysis.R**, organized by the steps in the project description.
+Comment lines in the script file demarcate corresponding sections and are expected to be followed along with this description.

 ### Step 0: Import Data Sets from Files

-Before we can start with any of the steps, we need to first import the raw data in the training and test files into R objects.
+Before we can start with any of the steps, we need to import the raw data in the training and test files into R objects.
 The project data was extracted to a folder called "UCI HAR Dataset" that resides in the same folder as the R script.
-The path names to the training and test files are then constructed in a platform-independent way by using the *file.path* function.
+The path names to the training and test files are constructed in a platform-independent way by using the *file.path* function.

 ### Step 1: Merging the Training and Test Data